Code-Institute-Submissions/MS1-infinity-gym/README.md

     - Locations page can be viewed [here](assets/documents/wireframes.pdf)

 ## Setup

+###### about commit messages
+At first I struggled with commit messages to keep it short and concise, but over time I think I've improved.

 When I started on this project I already knew what I wanted.
 A simple website where everything is clear.